 When you begin, ask yourself what you want the audience to do, think, or feel once the video is over.
 Too often, people forget to think about the viewer's emotion.
 And don't be afraid to be funny!
 It is an incredibly useful and powerful tool.

-Always tell a story in a clear and concise manner and don't get lost in the weeds.
+Always tell a story clearly and concisely and don't get lost in the weeds.
 Have a firm conceptualization of the message that you want to convey.
 Try to keep the message strong and simple.
 Know your audience and see your story through their eyes.

 Don't be afraid to take the 'corporate' out of corporate videos.
 Videos are effective, memorable and can illustrate complex ideas in simple ways.
 Nobody wants to just be talked to.
 Have fun with it!
 People will be more engaged if you seem like you are having a good time as well.

-Every production needs to have great audio and great lighting.
+This is not the time to skimp on your production costs.
+It doesn't need to blow the entire marketing budget, but every production needs to have great audio and great lighting.
+Having an experienced crew can also save money due to their experience and efficiency.
 Editors can usually make the rest work as long as they have good quality bones to start with.

 Plan for the expected.
 Plan for the unexpected.
 Then plan for everything else.
 Every shoot is its own unique bag of surprises and challenges.

-Don't expect to get three days of material out of a one day shoot.
-Good production doesn't have to be expensive, but it does take time.
+Don't expect to get three days of material out of a one-day shoot.
+Good production doesn't have to be expensive, but it does take time (see production quality).